KippAD/html-css-project/TESTING.md

 **Accordion Animation** - Due to the nature of the accordion code in the menu section, the transition seems like it is appearing from the wrong direction.
 Fixing this would require completely changing the accordion code.

 **Site Performance** - The lighthouse report showed a bad performance score on certain pages.
+This would require improving the server cache policy.

 [Back to contents](#contents)